CP1404/Practicals/prac_06/README.md

 Then, next time you're ready to commit and push your practical work, try using the command line to do it!

+# Deliverables
+This section summarises the expectations for marking in this practical.

+- Practicals repository on GitHub and up-to-date (every week)
+- car.py modifications
+- used_cars.py modifications (cars have names)
+- programming_language.py (the class), languages.py (the client program)
+- guitar.py (the class), guitar_test.py (the tests), guitars.py (the client program)